-Watch how to create your very first ABBYY FlexiCapture 12 fixed form project.
+Watch our video to see how to create your very first ABBYY FlexiCapture 12 fixed form project.
 If you’re using ABBYY FlexiCapture 11, you can find our video for that version here: ABBYY FlexiCapture – Creating Your First Project

 Hello.
 Today I’m going to show you how to create your very first project within ABBYY FlexiCapture.
 Before I get started, I will let you know I’m using the distributed version of the product.
 There is also a standalone version of the product, and although things are very similar between the two, there might be slight name changes and some title changes to the applications.